 I started violin lessons and piano lessons at the age of 5.
 When I left home for college in 1983, I kept up with piano as a staff accompanist in the Music Department at Hope College, and as a jazz performer, mostly in a trio with a great bassist (my brother Francis) and a very fine jazz trumpet player named Kevin Watt, who now leads and performs with the Jazz Ambassadors, an ensemble of the United States Army Field Band.

 But at that time I gave up the violin entirely.

 In 2009, when my daughter started violin lessons, I decided to pick it up again and see what might be possible within the constraints of career, family obligations, and continuing involvement in the local music scene as a jazz pianist.

 I now enjoy the violin thoroughly, partly because the quality of instruction that I (and my daughter) receive is so much higher than what I received as a child.
-I have performed the Bach D Minor Sarabande and Gigue, the first movements of the Haydn G Major and Bach A Minor Concertos, the Mozart E-Minor Sonata K304, and numerous other pieces as part of "adults-only" recitals.
-I live in Blacksburg, Virginia, where my wife and I are both members of the Virginia Tech chemistry faculty.
-We have two daughters, one who plays violin (as already mentioned), and one who plays cello.
-I have accompanied their performances on the piano, and we have even played a few chamber pieces together for informal recitals, etc.
+I have performed the Bach D Minor Sarabande and Gigue, the first movements of the Haydn G Major and Bach A Minor Concertos, the Mozart E-Minor Sonata K304, Gluck/Kreisler Melodie, the Beethoven G Major Romance, and numerous other pieces as part of "adults-only" recitals.
+I have also performed occasionally in community orchestras and in amateur string quartets.